Here’s Why Wendy’s Is the Only Fast Food Chain with Baked Potatoes

 First of all, let’s go back to why Wendy’s started selling spuds in the first place.
 In the ’80s and ’90s, low-fat diets were all the rage and there was a definite appeal to replacing oil-drenched fries with a fat-free potato.
 Low-carb diets rose and fell, but the modest baked potato kept standing.

 As health-conscious customers have made the push to fast food chains to serve more nutritious choices—most have side salads and apple slices—you’d think a plain baked potato would be a simple no-brainer.
 But for chains emphasizing the “fast” in “fast food,” it’s not that simple.
-Check out these other healthy choices at quick-service chains.
+Here are the healthiest Wendy’s salads, ranked.

 Naturally, the cooking itself would take a lot of planning.
 But there’s also the matter of equipment.
 Fast food restaurants don’t typically have convection ovens, like the ones Wendy’s uses for its famous potatoes.
 Adding one in every location would be a major expense, and most chains just aren’t willing to make the move—especially if Wendy’s already has its grip on the fast-food potato market.